andompesta/andompesta.github.io/index.md

 You re more than welcome to have a look at all my works on [gitHub](https://github.com/andompesta).

-Please note that this website is ment to keep only my personal material,this it my contains errors and typos.
+Please note that this website is ment to keep only my personal material, this it my contains errors and typos.

+---

+Here are some working principles I try to apply during my working expeience.

 ## My vision of Skunkworks Rules